 Similarly, if you have constraints on your travel schedule that make finding award seats challenging, the Barclaycard Arrival Plus can help you purchase some flexibility.
 Making the tradeoff between a less-direct routing or paying fuel surcharges is a bit easier if you can use Arrival miles to pay the taxes and fees on award tickets!

-Even with the great bonus of 60,000 Arrival miles, I just can’t bring myself to call this card a first-tier priority if your goal is international premium cabin flights.
-However, this isn’t a big knock on the card, I just think you can get more value by starting with Chase Ultimate Rewards — and then possibly Amex Membership Rewards points.
+Even with the great bonus of 70,000 Arrival miles, I just can’t bring myself to call this card a first-tier priority if your goal is international premium cabin flights.
+However, this isn’t a big knock on the card, I just think you can get more value by starting with Chase Ultimate Rewards — and then possibly Amex Membership Rewards.

 I also think it’s a solid second-tier card for any style of traveler once you’ve taken advantage of Ultimate Rewards opportunities.
-The welcome bonus alone can easily help you take care of some economy flights and possibly a few hotel or Airbnb stays.
+The welcome bonus alone can easily help you take care of some economy flights and possibly a few hotels or stays in an Airbnb.

 If you’re looking to redeem for economy flights, however, this is a great card, particularly for domestic flights with limited award availability.